tesseract-blue/hachess/README.md

 </p>

+## Other notes

+- Each agent directory should contain a markdown file named `desc.md` which contains a minimum one sentence description of how the agent works.

 # About

 This repository is built to track on ongoing competition between [Hart](https://www.github.com/harttraveller) and [Adam](https://www.github.com/adamatbi) (hence the name: *H*art *A*dam _CHESS_).